Jump to section

 No, this isn’t a dedicated sleep podcast—instead, it focuses on exploring happiness in all its forms.
 However, there is one episode we highly recommend tuning into: How To Get Sleep In Anxious Times (like during a pandemic).
 Over the course of an hour and 20 minutes, host Dan Harris chats with Dr. Donn Posner, a leader in the field of Cognitive Behavioral Therapy for Insomnia, about tips for how to improve sleep.

-Hosted by BBC Radio, Slow Radio calls itself "an antidote to today's frenzied world," and we're inclined to agree.
-Listen in and let the sounds of the earth—from the beaches of Costa Rica to the brushing leaves in a Swedish forest—serve as your immersive, auditory sleep aid.
+Hosted by BBC Radio 3, Slow Radio calls itself "an antidote to today's frenzied world," and we're inclined to agree.
+Listen in and let the nature sounds of the earth—from the beaches of Costa Rica to the brushing leaves in a Swedish forest—serve as your immersive, auditory sleep aid.

 For more behavioral tips that’ll help you get better sleep, check out the following: